documentationfor yFiles for HTML 3.0.0.1

 Path

-A path is defined a sequence of edges which joins a sequence of distinct nodes.
+A path is defined by a sequence of edges which connects a sequence of distinct nodes.

 Top